wso2-attic/ballerina-integrator/docs/observe/logstash-kibana.md

-# Logging using logstash and Kibana
+# Logging using Logstash and Kibana

 Ballerina has a log module for logging to the console.
 You can import the `ballerina/log` module and start logging.
 The following section will describe how to search, analyze, and visualize logs in real time using [Elastic Stack](https://www.elastic.co/).